 Get the skinny on the latest local beers to hit the Bluff City, beer-related events and an itinerary that will ensure you don’t miss an ounce of suds.

-Ghost River make 3 beers available all year - Golden Ale, Copperhead Red and Glacial Pale Ale.
+Ghost River has three beers available all year - Golden Ale, Copperhead Red and Glacial Pale Ale.
 Depending on the season, you can also find an additional beer added to their stacked lineup.

 The award-winning Copperhead Red goes great with anything off the grill, especially hamburgers or steak.
 Originally brewed exclusively for the Memphis Redbirds, this caramel, malty-flavored beer was the winner of the 2011 GABF Silver Medal and is now available throughout Memphis.